 Permit A: Building Rehabilitation

-Montgomery County Department of Permitting Services approved Building Permit in May 2017.
+Montgomery County Department of Permitting Services approved the Building Permit in May 2017.
 M-NCPPC will soon seek qualified contractors to begin work.
-Pending available funding to complete the project, the work might start in spring/summer 2017.
+Pending available funding to complete the project, the work could start in the Summer 2017.
 The supply store in the warehouse is expected to stay open during construction.

 Permit B: Sitework

 The sitework development was delayed by stormwater requirements and is being completed on a separate schedule from the building rehabilitation.
 The sitework design is approximately 90% complete.
-Next steps include historic preservation, sediment control, and final permits.
+Next steps include final approvals and permits from the historic preservation and for sediment and erosion control.
 Sitework construction will be initiated after the building rehabilitation is substantially complete.

 Calendar and Notes